n8craig/branch-test/README.md

 ![Imgur](https://i.imgur.com/jdHCpMn.png)

 # This is a heading.
-All of this is accumulating by appending a single commit.
+This text was from a single edit.